lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research.*

+## 2024-01-16

+Published online the first pages of the Drawing, Moving and Seeing with Code [class site](https://leetusman.com/dmsc_spring2025/), built with my [Panblog](https://tildegit.org/exquisitecorp/panblog) static site generator that I created in December.
+It's really easy to use, and to publish with GitHub pages from a docs directory is simple.
+I also programmed a little fun wandering bee for the landing page using the DOM function calls (formerly p5Dom) in not many lines of p5.js code, using perlin noise.
+I tested the site on Firefox, Falkon, Dillo, Netsurf, and w3m.

+Last month I built a web-based artwork in the form of a 24-hour movie/animation presented on a custom website.
+This was work-for-hire for artist friends as part of an exhibit of their work opening at a gallery in LA this month.
+Today it was deployed and I tested on several browsers and phone.

 ## 2024-01-15

 I'm back in NYC.
 The past few days I did some course prep for my course Drawing, Moving and Seeing with Code.
 I'm excited for the class.
 On my laptop I installed [Moby](https://www.moby-thesaurus.org/) open source thesaurus and created a simple command line function alias.